Anti-Bullying Roadshow 2017

 About the roadshows:

 The secondary school roadshow is suitable for year 7 students right through to adult.
 The roadshow is gritty, witty, powerful and interactive and does not preach or condescend.
 There is an element of humour and has a fusion of styles including science, song, dance, quiz, lightshow and wizardry.
-The roadshow explores bullying from many angles including cyberbullying, face-to-face bullying, violence, name-calling, anger management, friendships, survival, confidence and empowerment.
+The roadshow explores bullying from many angles including cyberbullying, face-to-face bullying, violence, name-calling, special educational needs (SEN), anger management, friendships, survival, confidence and empowerment.
 There is an element of audience interaction.
 A new and original soundtrack has been produced for the show.
 The roadshow lasts for 60 minutes.